The Food Rescuers encouraging Northlanders to put their mouth where their money is

 Nicholas has been in the role for five years, and wants to see "food for all, at all times."

-He said Food Rescue Northland is proud to be part "of a really exciting initiative" that delivers clear messages and tips about reducing food waste.
+He said Food Rescue Northland is proud to be part "of a really exciting initiative" which delivers clear messages and tips about reducing food waste.

 "It's just really taken it to the national level," he said.
 "It's different to what we do in community organisations - this is to the country."

-Approximately $3.1 billion worth of food is wasted annually in New Zealand, costing each household $1,520.
+Approximately $3.1 billion worth of food is wasted annually in New Zealand, costing each household about $1,520.

-The average family throws out three entire shopping trolleys worth of food each year.
+The average family throws out the equivalent of three entire shopping trolleys of food each year.

 "We just take food and give it to people, but we would hope that what we do inspires households to think about their own waste."